iOS SDK

 kameleoonClient.flush()

-// Before working with the data, call the `getRemoteVisitorData` method.
+// Before working with the data, call `getRemoteVisitorData`.

 kameleoonClient.getRemoteVisitorData { result in

-// After that the SDK on Device B will have an access to CustomData of Visitor scope defined on Device A.
+// After calling, the SDK on Device B will have access to CustomData of Visitor scope defined on Device A.

-// So "your data" will be available for targeting and tracking for the visitor.
+// So, "your data" will be available to target and track the visitor.

 }